alexbosworth/balanceofsatoshis/README.md

 #### Umbrel Saved Node

+Note: Umbrel is not FOSS software, use at your own risk.

 1. Identify your Umbrel home dir, like /home/umbrel/umbrel
 2. Look in the .env file in that dir for the `LND_IP` to use as the socket to connect to